 A short walk from Placa Universitat is the Hotel Praktik Vinoteca.
-This hotel was a real gem and having just recently opened, was offering unbeatable rates considering its location and condition.
-As you rightly guess from the pictures (and the name if your Catalan is up to standard), it’s all about wine in this cute boutique hotel.
+As you rightly guess from the pictures (and the name, if your Catalan is up to standard), it’s all about wine in this cute boutique hotel.
 The walls are lined with countless wine and cava bottles and the finishing touches are from fine cork.
-Grab your complimentary glass as you check in or save for later.
+Grab your complimentary glass as you check-in or save it for later.

 Rooms make the most use of the limited space but are super clean and comfortable.
 The bathroom and shower are actually part of the hallway but it’s all very cutely done and the showerhead is the biggest I’ve ever seen.
 There’s a safe and good wifi – what more do you need?
 We paid 200€ for 3 nights in February (breakfast extra if you want at 7€ pp) – what a bargain!